stackbit-projects/magical-iron-e6244/content/pages/index.md

         image: /images/icon 0.png
       - title: 25% - TESLA MODEL 3 Giveaway
         content: >
-          A little gift from the team: Tesla Model 3 giveaway.
-The first 2500 lucky SabreDAO holders will be airdropped x1 SABRETOOTH which allows you to enter a raffle for the Tesla Model 3 giveaway.
-Fuse SabreTiger with SABRETOOTH to generate 1000 $ABRE instantly.
-Being the first few
+          Giving back to the believers of our project, we’ll host a Tesla Model 3 giveaway.
+The first 2500 TipsyTigers holders will be guaranteed a chance to walk away with a new whip.
-          $ABRE holders, you will be the first few individual owners of the fractional shares, you will be able earn higher percentage of the liquidity pool rewards.
         actions: []
         image: /images/icon 25.png
         image_alt: Feature 1 placeholder image